richiam16/matrix_ag/README.md

-This set of utilites were created back in 2021 to create a matrix representation of the atomic graph (The critical point of the electronic laplacian $\nabla \rho (r)$).
-The atomic graph is an Euler topoligical object that is made up of vertices (Yellow), Edges (Green) and Faces(Pink) and therefore fulfill Euler formula V+F-E= 2.
+This set of utilites were created back in 2021 to create a matrix representation of the atomic graph (The critical point of the electronic laplacian $\nabla^2 \rho (r)$).
+The atomic graph is an Euler topoligical object that is made up of vertices (Yellow), Edges (Green) and Faces(Pink) (See picture below) and therefore fulfill Euler formula V+F-E= 2.
 Below is an example of the atomic graph from the Hexaaquacopper(II):
 ![alt text](figures/0_M.jpg?raw=true)
 ![alt text](figures/cu_m.png?raw=true)

 This graph is specif for a certain atom in a defined oxidation state.
-The script AG.py contains two classes: Ag and Cp, the first is to fully represent the atomic graph of an atom and the second represents the critical points within an atom.
-The main function of this script will create an Ag object that will have a matrix of # of edgeds columns and # of vertices columns with the values of $\nabla \rho (r)$.
+The script AG.py contains two classes: Ag and CP, the first is to fully represent the atomic graph of an atom and the second represents the critical points within an atom.
+The main function of this script will create an Ag object that will have a square matrix of # of vertices with the values of $\nabla^2 \rho (r)$ of the connected edges.
 This script is called from terminal by:

 python AG.py PATH_OF_AGPVIZ